 Shuttle is a PCI DSS Level 1 certified Service Provider.
 This is the highest level of payment security certification, validated by an annual audit from a Qualified Security Assessor.

-When Shuttle handles payment capture for Five9, card data never enters your Five9 environment.
+Because the card is captured in the secure Twilio Pay call, card data never enters your Five9 environment.
 It is captured, encrypted, and processed entirely within Shuttle's infrastructure.
-Your Five9 telephony, call recordings, agent workstations, CRM integrations, and network infrastructure are all out of PCI scope.
+Your Five9 telephony, call recordings, agent workstations, CRM integrations, and network infrastructure stay out of PCI scope, keeping you on the lighter **SAQ-A** path.
+Full compliance documentation, including the AOC scope, is in the security docs.

 Use Cases